Alzheimer's Dementia and Caregiver Support

 Call 911 if any of these occur:

-Violent behavior (call police) or behavior becomes too difficult to manage at home
+Violent behavior (call police) or behavior that becomes too hard to manage at home

 Increased drowsiness, or failure to respond normally